methodmystic/servlet-jsp-web-apps/README.md

 # 📋 RegistrationApp

-A Java Web Application that allows users to register via an HTML form.
+A Simple Java Web Application that allows users to register via an HTML form.
 Form data is stored in a MySQL database using a Java Servlet backend, deployed on Apache Tomcat.

 ---